TilakJannu/kasparro-ai-agentic-content-generation-system-Tilak-Mahesh-Jannu/docs/projectdocumentation.md

 declarative templates,

-deterministic JSON outputs.
+deterministic orchestration.

-The resulting system is readable, extensible, and aligned with production-grade automation principles.
+The result is a clean, extensible, and maintainable content automation pipeline aligned with real-world engineering practices.